edossantos/BuzzRx-Frontend-Test/README.md

 5. Refactor any code that you see that is repeating it self.
 DRY.

-## Bonus: If you have enough time and want to give a style refresh to the Drug Price Page please fee free.
+## Bonus: If you have enough time and want to give a style refresh to the Drug Price Page please feel free.